loader image

 The Atsutla Gold project is centred over the crustal-scale Teslin – Thibert fault system that marks the division between the Quesnel and Cache Creek tectonic terranes.
 Gold mineralization on the property is closely related to the Mesozoic intrusive batholiths that comprise the Atsutla mountain range.
 The geological setting suggests strong potential for multiple styles of gold mineralization including Cu-Au porphyry, epithermal, orogenic vein and intrusion-related.

-To date, Trailbreaker has defined 5 significant gold zones over 26 kilometres: Highlands, Christmas Creek, Snook, Willie Jack and Swan.
+To date, Trailbreaker has defined 5 significant gold zones over 26 kilometers: Highlands, Christmas Creek, Snook, Willie Jack and Swan.
+For ease, the property has been divided into two main areas: Atsutla West and Atsutla East.

 • The Christmas Creek zone is located 2 km east of the Highlands zone and consists of high-grade mineralization with assays up to 102 g/t Au & 524 g/t Ag.